No DIY junkie will back down from this DIY smoker project–a smokehouse build from pallets you can be proud of!

 Attach tin to roof and secure with screws.

-Your DIY smoker is complete and ready to smoke meat!
+A DIY smokehouse build from pallets is now complete and ready to smoke meat!

-Be sure to check out our step-by-step project videos starting on How To Build a DIY Smoker Part One:
+Be sure to check out our step-by-step project videos starting on How To Build a DIY Smokehouse Part One:

-How To Build a DIY Smoker: Part Two
+How To Build a DIY Smokehouse: Part Two

-How To Build a DIY Smoker: Part Three
+How To Build a DIY Smokehouse: Part Three

 There you have it, DIY enthusiasts!
-A DIY smoker project you can make from paletts.
-With an inexpensive yet functional simple homemade smoker out of pallets, you can have homemade smoked goodies, too!
+A homemade smokehouse, build from pallets.
+With an inexpensive yet functional smokehouse out of pallets, you can have homemade smoked goodies, too!

-We hope you enjoyed this DIY smoker building guide and will try to make a homemade pallet smoker yourself!
-Let us know how it went once you're done.
+Will you try to make a DIY smokehouse build from pallets yourself?
 You can share your experience with us in the comments section below!

 Editor’s Note: This post was originally published on November 28, 2014, and has been updated for quality and relevancy.